variant-database/vdb/Documentation.md

 <br />
 #### `patterns` [`in`] [\<n>] \<cluster>           → pattern

-Prints a list of the most frequent mutation patterns (indicating number of occurances) in the specified cluster, and returns the most frequent pattern for assignment to a variable.
+Prints a list of the most frequent mutation patterns (indicating number of occurrences) in the specified cluster, and returns the most frequent pattern for assignment to a variable.
 If Pango lineage metadata has been loaded, then for each pattern, the most frequent lineage of viruses with that pattern is listed along with the percentage belonging to that lineage.
 <br />

 ## Listing commands